rust-lang/book/second-edition/src/ch13-02-iterators.md

 The `filter` method on an iterator takes a closure that takes each item from the iterator and returns a boolean.
 If the closure returns `true`, the value will be included in the iterator produced by `filter`.
 If the closure returns `false`, the value won’t be included in the resulting iterator.

-Listing 13-19 demonstrates using `filter` with a closure that captures the `shoe_size` variable from its environment in order to iterate over a collection of `Shoe` struct instances in order to return only shoes that are the specified size:
+In Listing 13-19 we use `filter` with a closure that captures the `shoe_size` variable from its environment, in order to iterate over a collection of `Shoe` struct instances.
+It will return only shoes that are the specified size:

 <span class="filename">Filename: src/lib.rs</span>